syseleven/golem-workshop/19-network-policies/README.md

 kubectl apply -f deny-all.yaml
 ```

-* Start a pod with Ubuntu any other namespace **in a different shell**
+* Start a busybox container pod in another namespace **in a different shell**

 ```
-kubectl create namespace <YOUR_NAME>-policy kubectl run -n default -it --image ubuntu:20.04 network-policy-test-<YOUR_NAME>01 -- bash
+kubectl create namespace <YOUR_NAME>-policy kubectl run -n <YOUR_NAME>-policy -it --image busybox network-policy-test -- sh

-# Install curl & dnsutils
-apt update && DEBIAN_FRONTEND=noninteractive apt-get -y install curl dnsutils

-# In the pod: Try to curl your web-application
+# In the pod: Try to reach your web-application
-curl web-application.<YOUR_NAME>
+wget web-application.<YOUR_NAME>
 ```

 * See that it times out